15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 In this expert roundup, 15 business owners and entrepreneurs share their Best VA Experiences and what they did for it to be a SUCCESS!

-Virtual Assistant services are very much in demand these days because they offer entrepreneurs and businesses owners huge benefits and, similarly so, offer a variety of flexibility to the virtual assistants themselves.
+Virtual Assistant services are very much in demand these days because they offer entrepreneurs and business owners huge benefits and, similarly, offer a variety of flexibility to the virtual assistants themselves.

 Virtual Assistants: Background

 The Virtual Assistant Business Owners industry has been around since the mid-90s.
-By the looks of it, it cannot be denied that it is a growing industry, and, as technology changes and progress, so does the virtual assistance industry to keep up with the current demand.
+By the looks of it, it cannot be denied that it is a growing industry, and as technology changes and progresses, so does the virtual assistance industry to keep up with the current demand.
 As of this writing, there are thousands of VAs globally.

 To enlighten you further as to whether or not now is the best time to hire a Virtual Assistant, we reached out to 15 Business Owners and Entrepreneurs who have Virtual Assistants in their businesses and asked them the question: